A jaguar at a roadside zoo

 World Animal Protection, with support of AMO, AMCTO and MLEOA, is asking municipalities to support and adopt a resolution to restrict the keeping of exotic wild animals in Ontario.

-Municipalities across the province are calling on the government to address captive wildlife issues, including but not limited to St. Catharines, Kirkland Lake, Larder Lake, Armstrong, Temiskaming Shores, Cobalt, Killarney, Niagara Falls, Welland, Bonnechere Valley, Laurentian Hills, Tweed, Addington Highlands, Plympton – Wyoming, East Ferris, Mattawan, South Huron, Wasaga Beach, Champlain, Southwold, Belleville.
+Municipalities across the province are calling on the government to address captive wildlife issues, including (but not limited to): St. Catharines, Niagra Falls, Ajax, Whitby, Durham, Kirkland Lake, Larder Lake, Armstrong, Temiskaming Shores, Cobalt, Killarney, Welland, Bonnechere Valley, Laurentian Hills, Tweed, Addington Highlands, Plympton – Wyoming, East Ferris, Mattawan, South Huron, Wasaga Beach, Champlain, Southwold, Belleville, Carlow/Mayo Township, Smiths Falls, Trent Lakes, Uxbridge, Renfrew, Conmee.

 Momentum is building.
 Join the growing list of municipalities by adopting the resolution.